2004 → 2008

 His work has earned recognition including Missouri Small Business of the Year, a Lifetime Service award from the National Association of Mutual Insurance Companies, and multiple Inc. 5000 appearances.

-At BriteCore, Chris saw firsthand how architecture decisions, team quality, and commercial pressure all collide inside a real operating business.
+At BriteCore, Chris saw firsthand how architecture decisions, team quality, and commercial pressure collide inside a real operating business.
 That experience shapes how Surton approaches AI work today: stay close to the bottleneck, keep the technical path legible, and ship systems the client can confidently own after launch.

 CTO & Co-Founder, Surton